 Serving clients in Fayetteville and all of NW Arkansas

 Any serious injury can alter your life forever, but few injuries could be more physically, mentally, or emotionally devastating than a traumatic brain injury (TBI).
 This is especially true when the injury was preventable, and was caused by another person’s reckless or careless behavior.
 If you’re living with the effects of TBI, or if one of your loved ones passed away after sustaining major head trauma, you and your family may be eligible for compensation from the business or person who was responsible for the accident.
-Fort Smith personal injury lawyer Ken Kieklak can help.
+Fort Smith brain injury lawyer Ken Kieklak can help.

 Ken has nearly 20 years of experience handling a wide variety of injury claims and wrongful death lawsuits on behalf of Forth Smith, Arkansas residents.
 Ken is prepared to tackle even highly complex and challenging cases, and is dedicated to aggressively pursuing the maximum possible compensation for all of the clients he represents.
 Compensation can help pay for your medical bills, cover caregiver expenses, and keep you and your loved ones more comfortable as you recover during this difficult time.